theRedeemer997/CSCN-8020-Assignment-1/README.md

 ## Solutions

-- The solution of `Problem1` can be found in file inside with the name `ANSWER.md`
+- The solution of `Problem1` can be found in file inside the folder `Problem1` with the name `ANSWER.md`
-- The solution of `Problem2` can be found in file inside with the name `ANSWERTWO.md`
+- The solution of `Problem2` can be found in file inside the folder `Problem2` with the name `ANSWERTWO.md`
-- The solution of `Problem3` can be found in file inside with the name`solution.md`
+- The solution of `Problem3` can be found in file inside the folder `Problem3` with the name`solution.md`
-- The solution of `Problem4` can be found in file inside with the name `solution.md`
+- The solution of `Problem4` can be found in file inside the folder `Problem4` with the name `solution.md`

 ## Setup & Run